 Accounting for Derivatives and Hedging Activities.
-Panhandle follows SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities", as amended, to accrue for derivative and hedging activities.
+Panhandle follows SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended, to accrue for derivative and hedging activities.
 See Note V - Accounting for Derivatives and Hedging Activities.

 Accounting for Taxes.
-For federal and certain state income tax purposes, Panhandle's subsidiaries are not treated as separate taxpayers.
-Instead, their income is directly taxable to Southern Union.
-Since its conversion to a limited partnership, Panhandle has been treated as a disregarded entity for federal income tax purposes.
-Pursuant to a tax sharing agreement with Southern Union, Panhandle will pay its share of taxes based on its taxable income, which will generally equal the liability which Panhandle would have incurred as a separate taxpayer.
-Panhandle will receive credit under an intercompany note from Southern Union for differences in tax depreciation resulting from the like-kind exchange over the taxable life of the related assets.
+Since its conversion to a limited partnership, Panhandle Eastern Pipe Line has been treated as a disregarded entity for federal income tax purposes.
+Accordingly, for federal and certain state income tax purposes, Panhandle Eastern Pipe Line's subsidiaries are not treated as separate taxpayers; instead, their income is directly taxable to Southern Union Company.
+Pursuant to a tax sharing agreement with Southern Union Company, Panhandle will pay its share of taxes based on its taxable income, which will generally equal the liability that Panhandle would have incurred as a separate taxpayer.
+Panhandle will receive credit under an intercompany note from Southern Union Company for differences in tax depreciation resulting from the like-kind exchange over the taxable life of the related assets.